- GOLF LEAGUES & COVID-19 UPDATE:

 - 2020 Season will run from ? - September 29, 2020

 - Two-Player Best Ball & Scramble Games

-Our Tuesday evening "Pot Game" is a fun, casual league open to anyone.
 Come every week, or just come when you can.
-No read to register in advance.
+No need to register in advance for this league.
+Our Tuesday evening "Pot Game" is a popular, fun, casual league open to anyone.
 You'll need a partner!
 You and your partner are free to play with another two-some of your choice or we'll pair you up.
 You don't need to register in advance for this league.
 Just show up when you want to play.

 All teams automatically compete in both Gross and Net competitions with winners determined by highest finish in either division with the weekly "pot" distributed accordingly.